 - Digital templates (similar to the ones I sell on my blog shop)

 - Downloadable patterns/textures

 - Digital icons

-Some people also consider webinars, masterclasses, and e-courses to be digital products, but their scope is much larger, and from a practical perspective, require a very different kind of marketing and distribution strategy.
+Some people also consider webinars, masterclasses, and e-courses to be digital products, but their scope is much larger, and from a practical standpoint, require a very different kind of marketing and distribution strategy.
 For the sake of brevity and clarity, we’ll NOT be discussing these on this blog post.
 We’ll focus mostly on the list above.

 2. Take Your Products for a Test Run

-I fully understood the potential I had for selling Canva templates when one of my blog posts started getting a ton of traffic AND email subscribers.
+I fully understood the potential I had for selling Canva templates when one of my blog posts started getting a ton of traffic and email subscribers.

 I didn’t do a test-drive intentionally, it sort of happened… purely by coincidence.

 But it also gave me the idea for some of my products.
 You see, until then I was only selling a few Pinterest graphics and social media graphics template packs.
 And they weren’t selling too well.